dylanleclair/tonic/README.md

 - **Unidirectional data flow**: as much as possible, data flows in one direction down the tree of components in a scene.
 - **Easy to use**, tonic works with various tools to help you make games faster.

+# Dependencies
+- Built off of OpenGL
+- Uses GLFW as a window manager
+- Uses GLM for math
+- GLEW

 # Work with tonic

 tonic is developed using Visual Studio, and can be opened from the .sln file in the root directory!